New report: How to build your prospecting database

 With new generations less and less likely to even answer their phone, is cold calling just a big waste of time?

-Our survey found that only 22% of B2B buyers liked to be contacted via telephone over other methods.
-And while calls can be a great tool for salespeople to really shine and do their best selling, they’re not always effective.
-Just 1% of cold calls lead to demos or appointments.
+Our survey found that less than 20% of B2B sellers now use phone calls as a communication channel.
+While calls can be an excellent tool for salespeople to really shine and do their best selling, they’re not always effective.
+Just 2% of cold calls lead to demos or appointments.
+While it definitely has its place, it might be worth your teams increasing their efficiency with intent-based warm calls.

 Direct mail

-Similarly, post or direct mail fell short in our survey.
-But direct mail can be an option that a lot of marketers are forgetting about.
+Direct mail can be an option that many marketers forget about during the sales process.
 And it’s come a long way – it’s more than just a leaflet through a stranger’s door.
 Personalisation can be used to target specific decision-makers and companies.
-Though that can be time-consuming, there are ways to get people’s attention without personalisation.

 Social media and content marketing